AviH0/palanaeum/README.md

 than there are support people, call one of them using right-click.

-If a student fails to show up when you are waiting for them, click 'No show' and that student will be moved to the 'Missed' list, where they will be colored orange for half an hour and then moved to red.
+If a student fails to show up when you are waiting for them, click 'No show' and that student will be moved to the 'Missed' list, where they will be colored orange for half an hour and then cahnged to red.
 If they show up while orange, use right-click to start helping them instead of the next students in line.

 When you move to another student while in 'helping' status, the current student will be marked as finished.